Welcome to our best 3D printer for resin review for 2021.

 Build Volume: 192 x 120 x 200 mm | Printer Type: MSLA

 And the MSLA is lightyears faster than most other printers.
 The Saturn can print a layer in less than two seconds in some cases.
-This printer is also insanely accurate and has great precision considering how large the volume is.
+This resin 3D printer is also insanely accurate and has great precision considering how large the volume is.

 Build Volume: 115 x 65 x 155 mm | Printer Type: MSLA

 The X1 by EPAX is another MSLA resin 3D printer with amazing print quality.
 The price tag for this one comes in a hair under $500, so it just barely makes this category.

 The feature that doesn’t show up on paper is how much factory testing they do for the X1.
 Out of the box, the machine is fully calibrated and ready to go.
 The X1 is also super easy to use and requires very little experience to operate.
-Great for beginners.
+A great resin 3D for beginners.

 Build Volume: 120 x 68 x 130 mm | Printer Type: MSLA